Category search results

 OWENS, Jimmy Lloyd. b.
 Clarksdale, Mississippi, 9 December 1930.
 After school at Jackson, Mississippi, he attended Millsaps College, and was a jazz band arranger; after a conversion he directed music in several churches in southern California.
 He married Carol Owens* in 1954.
 Beginning in the 'Jesus Movement', the Owens were active in writing contemporary Christian musicals, performing and recording in various places in California, and doing musical missions for the Church of the Way in Los...

 GETTY, (Julian) Keith. b.
-16 Dec 1974.
+16 December 1974.
 Getty is a Northern Irish hymn-writer, composer and performer.
 His work is often collaborative, working together with his wife, Kristyn Getty* and Stuart Townend*.
-In partnership with Townend, he has been responsible for some of the most popular hymns of the early 21st century, most famously 'In Christ alone' (2001).
-This hymn has become one of the best known of all 21st-century hymns; in 2010-11 it was the most-reported item in the UK's Christian...
+In partnership with Townend, he has been responsible for some of the most popular hymns of the early 21st century, most famously 'In Christ alone my hope is found'* (2001).
+This hymn has become one of the best known of all 21st-century hymns; it has frequently featured at or near the top of...

 NYSTROM, Martin J. b.
 Seattle, Washington State, 1956.
 Following his graduation from Oral Roberts University, Tulsa, Oklahoma (BME, 1979) he became an evangelist and musician in New York with the 'Christ for the Nations' movement, and for Hosanna!
 Music, Mobile, Alabama, for whom he produced five Praise-Worship albums.
-He has composed over 250 songs, mostly one-verse worship songs such as: 'Times of refreshing, here in your presence', 'Jesus I am thirsty' (with Don Harris), 'I will come and bow...
+He has composed over 250 songs, mostly one-stanza worship songs such as: 'Times of refreshing, here in your presence', 'Jesus I am thirsty' (with Don Harris), 'I will come and...

 REDMAN, Matt. b.
 Watford, Hertfordshire, 14 February, 1974.
 He was raised in Chorleywood, attending St Andrew's Church, and being educated at Watford Grammar School until 1992.